pathumego/fontpakagist/README.md

-Fib is intended to be a general-ṕurpose tool to work with font files.
+Fib is intended to be a general-ṕurpose tool to work with font files in the command line.

 Supported features:
 * **Convert** between font file formats (TrueType, OpenType, WOFF, SVG, SFD, UFO and EOT)